DanHalford/SanxLog/README.md

 * Log messages written as JSON to take advantage of Loggly's excellent filtering and searching functions
 * Each message tagged with **Hostname**, **LogLevel**, **ProcessID** and a configurable **Source** and **Service**
 * Additional metadata tags can be specified as key/value pairs

+## Elasticsearch logging
+To ingest logs into Elastic search, you first need to have created an index to receive them.
+Features include:
+* Log messages written as JSON to take advantage of filtering and searching functions
+* Each message tagged with **Hostname**, **LogLevel**, **ProcessID** and a configurable **Source** and **Service**
+* Tags are also supported.
+Use the **Set-Log -SkipCertificateCheck** option to turn off SSL certificate checking if testing against a development instance.